 - Preparing a terror act: The minimum sentence is three years' imprisonment, but it can carry a life sentence.
 Judges will look at the role an individual has in the act, how far it was to completion and how devastating it could have been

 - Encouragement of terrorism: The maximum sentence is seven years, but it could also result in a sentence being served outside prison.
 In these cases, a judge might ask how specific the "encouragement" was or whether the person was in a position of trust

 - Funding terrorism: This could result in a 12-year sentence if the individual has a substantial role in raising money for terror groups or acts.
 Those who have no track record of this kind of activity, or are coerced into payment, could serve a sentence in the community

 A large proportion of convicted terrorists are young and male.

-The government's counter-terror strategy notes that extremist groups "cynically groom the vulnerable and the young to join their movement".
+The government's counter-terror strategy notes extremist groups "groom the vulnerable and the young to join their movement".

 The reoffending rate of people convicted of terror offences is very low, according to former military intelligence officer Philip Ingram.